 Detachment of modern urban life transforms nature into a mere abstract concept, obscuring the reality beyond our cities.
-This has led mankind’s vision of it as an enemy to be conquered and subjugated instead of an entity that is a part of us.
-The immense power of it blinds us to its fragility.
-My work focuses on the powerful yet beautiful connectedness of animals, the nonhuman world and the harsh realities that are the core of human nature.
+This has led mankind’s vision of the natural world as something to be conquered and subjugated instead of an integral part of humanity.
+This creates a bubble in which humans think they are immune to the laws of nature.
+My work focuses on the powerful and beautiful interconnectedness of animals, the nonhuman world and the harsh realities that are the core of nature.

 To view an album of Lena Sayadian's works for Cactus Gallery from 2011-present: https://www.pinterest.com/cactusgallery/lena-sayadian-at-cactus-gallery/